-We are directly accountable to our eight member agencies: Esquimalt Nation, Songhees Nation, Capital Regional District, City of Victoria, Greater Victoria Chamber of Commerce, Tourism Victoria, Township of Esquimalt, and the Victoria/Esquimalt Harbour Society.
+We are directly accountable to our eight member agencies: Esquimalt Nation, Songhees Nation, Capital Regional District, City of Victoria, Greater Victoria Chamber of Commerce, Destination Greater Victoria, Township of Esquimalt, and the Victoria/Esquimalt Harbour Society.

 We also hold ourselves accountable to our stakeholders and the residents of Greater Victoria.
 Through the leadership of the Board and management, we align our strategic priorities and initiatives with the Constitution established by GVHA’s founders.